Systematic-style reviews answer a question by analysing and summarising all relevant literature. They are widely used in many disciplines.

 Good record keeping is essential.
 Accurate and complete records ensure your review is transparent, reproducible and auditable.

-• keywords or phrases searched
+2. keywords or phrases used

-• number of results retrieved.
+4. number or results retrieved.

 View the checklist